Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 @subsubsection occt_modalg_hist_mod Modified shapes

 The shape is considered as Modified during the operation if the result shape contains the splits of the shape, not the shape itself.
-The shape can be modified only into the shapes with same dimension.
+The shape can be modified only into the shapes with the same dimension.
 The splits of the shape contained in the result shape are Modified from the shape.
 The Modified shapes are created from the sub-shapes of the input shapes and, generally, repeat their geometry.

-The list of Modified elements will contain only those which are contained in the result of the operation.
-If the list is empty the shape has not been modified and it is necessary to check if it has been Deleted.
+The list of Modified elements will contain only those contributing to the result of the operation.
+If the list is empty, the shape has not been modified and it is necessary to check if it has been Deleted.

 For example, after translation of the shape in any direction all its sub-shapes will be modified into their translated copies.

 @subsubsection occt_modalg_hist_gen Generated shapes

-The shapes contained in the result shape are considered as Generated from the input shape if they were produced during the operation and have different dimension with the shapes from which they were created.
+The shapes contained in the result shape are considered as Generated from the input shape if they were produced during the operation and have a different dimension from the shapes from which they were created.

-The list of Generated elements will contain only those which are contained in the result of the operation.
-If the list is empty no new shapes have been Generated from the shape.
+The list of Generated elements will contain only those included in the result of the operation.
+If the list is empty, no new shapes have been Generated from the shape.

 For example, extrusion of the edge in some direction will create a face.
 This face will be generated from the edge.